ArduPilot/ardupilot_wiki/dev/source/docs/troubleshooting-pixhawkpx4-boot.rst

    :ref:`Sounds <copter:common-sounds-pixhawkpx4>`
    as these can immediately confirm a successful boot.
 If boot fails, these can broadly indicate the point of failure.
--  Check that the the board has appropriate ArduPilot firmware installed.
+-  Check that the board has appropriate ArduPilot firmware installed.
 -  Ensure the memory card is fully inserted into the Pixhawk/controller card socket.
 -  **Check the boot log:**